 In contrast, there are precise legal definitions of harassment.
-The Equality Act 2010 states that harassment is unwanted conduct (related to a "protected characteristic" - see below) which has the purpose or effect of:

-- violating a person's dignity; or - creating an intimidating, hostile, degrading, humiliating or offensive environment for them perception that they have a protected characteristic.
+The Equality Act 2010 states that harassment is unwanted conduct related to a "protected characteristic", which has the purpose or effect of violating a person's dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.